Kamala Harris heads to Romania in her latest push to reassure US allies over Russia - KRDO

 Unlike Ukraine, Romania is a member of NATO and an attack on the country by Russia would trigger the alliance’s collective defense treaty, which says an attack on one is an attack on all.

-But even the protection of NATO, a system of alliance bases and a missile defense system can’t entirely calm nerves in this former Soviet republic that’s been invaded by Russia repeatedly over the course of its history.
+But even the protection of NATO, a system of alliance bases and a missile defense system can’t entirely calm nerves in this former Soviet satellite state that’s been invaded by Russia repeatedly over the course of its history.

 Harris will meet Romanian President Klaus Iohannis on Friday afternoon before convening a news conference and returning late to Washington.

-Note: CLARIFICATION: This story has been updated to more precisely describe the political relationship between Romania and the Soviet Union.